For DonorsFor Applicants

 The University of Virginia School of Medicine boasts comprehensive academic programs and extensive research opportunities.
 The school is associated with the renowned UVA Medical Center, a leading healthcare institution at the forefront of patient care innovations.

 Academic Programs: UVA School of Medicine offers various degree programs, including the Doctor of Medicine (MD), MD/Ph.D., and MD/MBA dual-degree options.
-The MD program emphasizes clinical experience and research, ensuring students are well-rounded and prepared for their medical careers.
+The MD program emphasizes both clinical experience and research, ensuring that students are well-rounded and prepared for their medical careers.

 Research Opportunities: The school is a hub of cutting-edge medical research, with faculty engaged in groundbreaking work in areas such as cancer research, neuroscience, and cardiovascular medicine.
 Students have ample opportunities to participate in research projects beginning in their first year of medical school.